 Green Curry is arguably the hottest meal in Thailand with its green chili peppers paste base.
 It is an exciting treat for those who love chili food but a challenge for those with milder taste choices.

-Coconut milk is the main ingredient for the sauce along with herbs and spices like Thai basil, blue ginger, turmeric, and shallots to name a few.
+Coconut milk is the main ingredient for the sauce, along with herbs and spices like Thai basil, blue ginger, turmeric, and shallots, to name a few.
 In addition, the recipe also includes vegetables, such as potatoes or eggplants.
 Mostly, locals order it with chicken, but some pair it with beef or seafood.

 Panang Curry

-By Where Goes Rose
+Recommended by Where Goes Rose

 Massaman Curry